Resources for Students

 Sometimes, the thoughts and feelings we have surrounding food may become more difficult, and our eating may become disordered.
 Often, those with eating disorders will use disordered eating as a means of dealing with stressful situations in their life, particularly those they feel they have no control over.

-Eating disorders have the highest mortality rates of all psychiatric disorder, and while they can be challenging to treat, there is help and support available.
+Eating disorders have the highest mortality rates of all psychiatric disorders, and while they can be challenging to treat, there is help and support available.

 Symptoms of eating disorders